 In UW Office 365 Exchange Online, you can give other users access to your personal mailbox (aka email account) or other mailboxes you own (e.g., Shared UW NetIDs with UW Office 365 accounts).
 You can also grant Exchange-enabled UW Groups access to your personal mailbox or other mailboxes you own.
 All members of an Exchange-enabled UW Group will have the mailbox permissions assigned to the UW Group.
-Once a user/UW Group has access to another mailbox, depending on the permissions granted they can: These permissions are granted and managed using the Provisioning Request Tool (PRT).
-Once permissions are granted, a supported Exchange Online client can be used to access another mailbox.
+Once a user/UW Group has access to another mailbox, depending on the permissions granted they can:

 Adding multiple mailboxes to an email client is resource intensive and can cause unexpected issues.
 For this reason, we rely on Organization Exchange Support Groups (OESGs) to support Outlook configurations with multiple mailboxes.
 For users without an OESG, we recommend adding additional mailboxes in Outlook for the web.